 He glanced at the northern entrance and saw the same thing happening there.

 Ahead, the truck stuttered as it struck a car outside the city wall.
-The car spun away and the hover-truck pulled away from Avril with a final burst of speed then plowed into the remaining barricade.
+The car spun away and the hover-truck pulled away from Avril with a final burst of speed then smashed into the barricade.
 The sound of the collision was deafening in the assault vehicle’s cab, and Avril felt the vibrations of the impact.

 As the truck forced its way through the entrance, it jerked left and shattered the glass front of the building that guarded that side of the entrance.
 Tiny shards of glass struck Avril’s car like hail.
 The AI kept the assault vehicle in the truck’s wake, and the vehicles the truck hit skidded and bounced past on either side.

 “Break right,” Avril murmured, even though the AI already knew what to do.

 The laser-cannons on the roof above Avril fired, and red light filled his visual field for an instant.
 First one car was blasted out of the way, then a second and a third.
 A fourth car spun aside and smashed through the windows of the building to the right.

 The hover-truck continued toward Taral’s main street where it would collide with its counterpart coming the other way.
-Other vehicles were scattered in its trail, and a small red car was entangled at the back of the truck and bounced along on its side behind it.
+Other vehicles were scattered in its trail, and a small yellow car was entangled at the back of the truck and bounced along on its side behind it.

 Something streaked past the front of the truck, and a few seconds later, Avril saw one of the road-bikes swerve toward him.
-The small red car finally came free and rolled toward the rider and their bike.
+The small yellow car finally came free and rolled toward the rider and their bike.